Diversity In MBIE Science Investments

 Te Tauaki a MBIE mō te Matahuhuatanga i te Pūtaiao - Te reo Māori translation of the Diversity in Science Statement

-Our Diversity Data Dashboard allows you to view the diversity data we have collected and gain an oversight into the diversity of applicants that have applied for MBIE science funding since 2019.
-You can use it to see a picture of the diversity of our funding applications, whether successful or not, by fund, year, and information type.
+This dataset allows you to download and analyse the diversity data we have collected from applicants and assessors since 2019.
+It provides a picture of the diversity of our funding applications, whether successful or not, by fund, year, and information type.
+This information is updated annually.

 In this section